leroythelegend/rough_idea_project_cars/README.md

 Your_User$ vi ./live.h
 ```
 * Ok so what I'm going to demonstrate is how you can capture the tyre temp and tread temp during qualifying, so you know when your tyres are up to temp for that one hot lap.
-* Add the include vector with rest of the live.h includes.
+* Add the include vector with the rest of the live.h includes.
 ```
 4 #include <vector>
 ```
-* We want to derive a new Live_Temp class from the Live type, add this code to live.h between the pcars namespace.
+* We want to derive a new Live_Temp class from the Live type base class, add this code to live.h between the pcars namespace.
 ```
  class Live_Temp : public Live {
  public: